bexxmodd/RustDocNotes/notes_chapter5-9.md

 The syntax `..user1` specifies that the remaining fields should have the same value as the fields in the given instance.

 You can also define structs that look similar to tuples, called _tuple structs_.
 Those structs have no name associated with their fields, rather just the types.
-Tuple structs are useful when you want to give a tuple name and it be different from other tuples:
+Tuple structs are useful when you want to give a tuple name and it is different from other tuples:
 ```bash
 struct Color(i32, i32, i32);